 For around $20, you get 10 pairs of air-activated foot warmers/toe warmers.
 And your feet will thank you for that. $2 per pair isn’t the cheapest it gets, but they do the job.

 If you love winter sports and spend hours on the ice, using reusable hand warmers can make a huge difference.
 Not using these recyclable hand warmers can mean having to endure cold, numb hands that keep telling you they need to get off the ice rink and head home.

 Disposable hand warmers rely on powdered iron and other chemicals to release heat through exothermic reactions.
 But reusable hand warmers use a supersaturated sodium acetate gel to do the job.
 As this extremely saturated gel crystallizes, heat is generated, and your hands will love you for it.

-Hold these hand warmers inside your figure skating gloves and turn on an internal activation system, and it warms up… in seconds.
+Hold these hand warmers inside your figure skating gloves.
+Turn on the internal activation system, and it warms up.
 Within minutes, it gets hot enough, making it feel like you’re holding a mug of hot coffee.

-They’re cheap, but the downside is that reusable hand warmers last between 10minutes and 30 minutes.
-All you have to do to make the plastic bag reusable is to boil it in water or bake it in your kitchen oven immediately you get home.
+They’re cheap, but the downside is that reusable hand warmers last between 10 minutes and 30 minutes.
+All you have to do to make the plastic bag reusable is to boil it in water or bake it in your kitchen oven once you get home.
 The best ones can generate heat for longer, but they’re pricier.

-Also, these hand warmers are environmentally friendly — there’s less of them at landfills.
+Also, these hand warmers are environmentally friendly — there are fewer of them in landfills.
 Plus, you won’t need to wait hours for them to charge as you would in the case of their electronic counterparts.

 *When your hands warm up, your legs end up feeling warmer.
 But you can also put them inside the toe box of your ice skates after activating them.